 Background

 To whom is ICANN accountable?
 For what is it accountable?
 Those questions were a necessary starting point for the work of the CCWG-Accountability, and the answers inform all of our recommendations.
-Our work on the Independent Review Process attempts to answer the first question.
-The Bylaws changes recommended here are designed to answer the second.
+The Bylaws changes recommended here are designed to answer these questions.
 Most important, ICANN has a limited Mission, and it must be accountable for actions that exceed the scope of its Mission.
 In undertaking its Mission, ICANN is also obligated to adhere to policy supported by community consensus and an agreed-upon standard of behavior, articulated through its Commitments and Core Values.
 Taken together, the proposed Mission, Commitments, and Core Values articulate the standard against which ICANN’s behavior can be measured and to which it can be held accountable.
-Because these Bylaws provisions are fundamental to ICANN’s accountability, we propose that they be adopted as Fundamental Bylaws that can only be changed with the approval of the community subject to procedural and substantive safeguards.
+Because these Bylaws provisions are fundamental to ICANN’s accountability, we propose that they be adopted as Fundamental Bylaws that can only be changed with the approval of the Empowered Community subject to procedural and substantive safeguards.

 Mission and Core Values